zenorocha/browser-diet/src/documents/jquery/en/latest-version.html.md

 http://code.jquery.com/jquery-latest.js
 ```

-But _never_ reference that URL in a `<script>` tag, it may create problems in the future as newer versions are automatically served to to your site
+But _never_ reference that URL in a `<script>` tag, it may create problems in the future as newer versions are automatically served to your site
 before you've had a chance to test them.
 Instead, link to the latest version of jQuery that you need specifically.

 ```html